-Throughout EMDR treatment, a therapist guides their client through the process of identifying specific problem areas or “targets” find the client’s life.
+Throughout EMDR treatment, a therapist guides their client through the process of identifying specific problem areas or “targets” found in the client’s life.
 The client and counselor work through the activation, desensitization, and reprocessing stages one target at a time.
-As targets find resolution, the client experiences relief from the mental health symptoms of post-traumatic stress disorder (PTSD), anxiety, depression, and more.
+As targets find resolution, the client can experience relief from the mental health symptoms of PTSD, anxiety, depression, and more.

 Here are the eight phases of EMDR: